 - It can be left outside all year round, with no ill effects.

 - It is highly durable and completely resistant to water and rust.

 - Lightweight construction means it can be vulnerable to gusts of wind.

-- Aluminium only comes in one color, and may not look as good as some other materials.
+- Aluminum only comes in one color, and may not look as good as some other materials.

-- Aluminium furniture isn’t as comfortable as some other options.
+- Aluminum furniture isn’t as comfortable as some other options.

 - It tends to be inexpensive.

 High-Density Polyethylene (HDPE) Lumber as a Material for Adirondack Chairs

 HDPE is a synthetic resin for building solid, high-quality, durable outdoor furniture.
 Its cost is offset by the luxury, comfort, and resilience it provides.